Midwest Quilt Festival Week Extravaganza

 Experience Grand Rapids, Michigan for Quilters

-American Quilter’s Society QuiltWeek Grand Raids
+American Quilter’s Society Quilt Week Grand Rapids

-More than 450 quilts will be on display, in addition, a series of workshops with some of the top talent in the quilt industry and an extensive Merchant Mart comprised of both local and national vendors will be the highlight.
+Shop an extensive Merchant Mart, comprised of both local and national vendors.
 Special exhibits and evening events by world-renowned celebrities presenting their unique spin on fabric, quilting, and life round out the experience.
 Admission to AQS QuiltWeek includes access to all special exhibits and the Merchant Mall with hundreds of quilting items for sale.
-Hours are from 9:00 a.m. to 5:00 p.m.
+Hours are from 9:00 a.m. to 6:00 p.m.
 Wednesday through Friday and from 9:00 a.m. to 4:00 p.m.
 Saturday.

 Frederik Meijer Gardens & Sculpture Park

-Grand Rapids Downtown Market
+Downtown Market Grand Rapids

 Frank Lloyd Wright’s Meyer May House